Saskatchewan Highway 953

-Highway 953 is a provincial highway in the Canadian province of Saskatchewan.
-It runs from Highway 263 to Highway 2.
+Highway 953 is a provincial highway in Saskatchewan, Canada.
+It runs from Highway 263 to Highway 2 (CanAm Highway).
 It is about 32 km long.

-Highway 953 passes through the communities of Clearsand Beach, Neis Beach, McPhail Cove, and Anglin Lake.
+Highway 953 passes through the communities of Clearsand Beach, Nies Beach, McPhail Cove, and Anglin Lake.
 Highway 953 also provides access to the lakes of Emma, Christopher, Blanche, and Anglin as well as the Anglin Lake Recreation Site section of Great Blue Heron Provincial Park.